jhuarte/CarND-Traffic-Sign-Classifier-P3/README.md

 I've learn a lot with the project, indeed was my first experience with neuronal networks.
 I know that the system is not perfect and I could have made many improvements like better augmentation (smarter strategy), L2 regularization but 96% of accuracy for the test set is avery good result for the first experience.

+#### Notes
+* The visualization of the architecture graph can be enlightening.
+[TensorBoard](https://www.tensorflow.org/tensorboard) is a very useful tool for that.
+* Here is a discussion on how to choose the [batch size](https://stats.stackexchange.com/questions/140811/how-large-should-the-batch-size-be-for-stochastic-gradient-descent) of Stochastic Gradient Descent.
+* Here is a discussion on the [Adam Optimizer](https://ruder.io/optimizing-gradient-descent/index.html#adam).
+* For hyperparameter optimization, you can refer to this [source](https://cs231n.github.io/neural-networks-3/#hyper).

+Things to consider at the time of designing a CNN:

+* Data preprocessing
+* Number and type of layers
+* Selection of the adequate optimizer
+* Tunning of hyperparameters
+* Model training
+* Model's assessment metric/benchmark

+The plot of the learning curve helps to see if there is a considerable gap between the training and validation accuracy.
+If there is one, the model may be overfitting or underfitting.
+More information about the learning curve here.
+The following regularization techniques can be used to minimize overfitting to training data(in addition to dropout and cross-validation that you already use):

+* [L2 Regularization](https://keras.rstudio.com/reference/regularizer_l1.html).
+Using lambda = 0.0001 which seemed to perform best.
+The important point here is that L2 loss should only include weights of the fully connected layers, and normally it doesn’t include bias term.
+The intuition behind it is that bias term is not contributing to overfitting, as it is not adding any new degree of freedom to a model.
+Here is [An Overview of Regularization Techniques in Deep Learning](https://www.analyticsvidhya.com/blog/2018/04/fundamentals-deep-learning-regularization-techniques/).

+* [Early stopping](https://deeplearning4j.konduit.ai/tuning-and-training/early-stopping).You can apply stopping with the patience of 100 epochs to capture the last best-performing weights and roll back when the model starts overfitting training data.
+A validation set [cross entropy loss](https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html) as an early stopping metric, the intuition behind using it instead of accuracy is that if your model is confident about its predictions it should generalize better.
+Please check this article to [know How to Stop Training Deep Neural Networks At the Right Time Using Early Stopping](https://machinelearningmastery.com/how-to-stop-training-deep-neural-networks-at-the-right-time-using-early-stopping/).

+* [Batch Normalization](https://towardsdatascience.com/batch-normalization-theory-and-how-to-use-it-with-tensorflow-1892ca0173ad) is not a regularization technique, but it helps neural network weights to convert faster and hence works well with early stopping.